-You should note that scientific articles are often presented as follows: Abstract, Introduction, Materials & Methods, Results and Discussion.
-The databases/search engines listed in the dissertation Thesis Online Resources page will enable you to access the entire article while others will only give access to abstracts and you may then have to get the entire article either in library (paper or internet access to journals) or by inter-library loan.
-You should deposit the complete reference pdf in your TEAMS folder or at a minimum the abstract
+Use the Thesis Online Resources for more guidance on how to search for peer-reviewed material or scientific information search engines.
+You must exercise caution when using or citing material that is not peer-reviewed as it can be subjective and biased.
+You should note that scientific articles are often presented as follows: Abstract, Introduction, Materials & Methods, Results and Discussion References.
+Some search engines will only give access to abstracts and you may then have to get the entire article either from the library (paper or internet access to journals) or by interlibrary loan.
+You should deposit the complete reference pdf in your TEAMS folder.

-You will be given further direction on accessing literature by your project supervisor and in the talks on Moodle in a series of library videos on Accessing information in the week of October 2nd and thereafter (subject to confirmation).
+You will be given further direction on accessing literature by your project supervisor and in the talks on Moodle in a series of library videos on Accessing Information available in week of October 2nd and thereafter (subject to confirmation).
 The material presented above is for quick reference only.